 More information on the prohibition on crystalline silica for abrasive blasting

-- From Safe Work Australia: 2019 guidance Working with silica and silica containing products.
+From Safe Work Australia: 2019 guidance Working with silica and silica containing products.
 The guidance is particularly aimed at any person conducting a business or undertaking (PCBU - or employer in Victoria) who has workers (including themselves) that work with silica or silica containing products.
 This guidance has now been translated into a number of languages.

 - From WA: a Guidance note - Safe stone product fabrication and installation [pdf] (December 2018)